kumahooks/writeups/flareon9/05_t8/writeup.md

 This quick patch makes sure our date is correct while also setting our EAX to 11950, which fixes the encoding later on.

-Okay, we managed to find the day we had to be in order to run the attack and the exact time it used to seed the data with.
+Okay, we managed to find the day we had to be in order to run the attack and the exact time it used to seed the encryption with.
 What now?
 The next thing that happened once the threat sent the `ydN8BXq16RE=` data is receive a response from the server with an also encrypted data.
 Since we are mimicking step-by-step of what happened at the attack, we will probably also need to do that.

 Considering all this, we need to find where the attack handles the server response.
 One-stepping through the execution, there are some Http function calls, more specifically: